 The thing is: opinions can be discarded.
 Life experience is harder to refute.

 Instead of blasting the Facebook group with my “wisdom,” I could have asked: “May I give a suggestion?”
 Putting it that way tends to removes resistance.

 Third, when people make an investment (e.g. in my services as a coach), they’re usually more invested in what is offered.
 For instance, I can tell one person something, and they respond with “Whatever.”
 I can say the same thing to a student, and they tell me it’s the best suggestion ever.
 Go figure!

 The last piece of advice I would give myself is this:

 Don’t waste your time giving eye-openers to people who are willfully blind.

-When a horse isn’t thirsty, you can’t get it to drink.
+Too many beginners don’t know what they don’t know, and when a horse isn’t thirsty, you can’t get it to drink.